This blog may contain affiliate links. Read our disclosure policy for more info.

 Make your reservations on time because everything is done by the owners, from prepping the dishes to cooking and serving.
 It may take quite a chunk of your time, so don’t be in a hurry when you check in to eat, but it’s all worth the wait.
 Of course, the typical Casado meals come fast and cheap.

 The friendly prices attract more visitors every day.
-Overall, the food, drinks, and service are excellent and friendly, all under $20.
+Overall, the food, drinks, and service are excellent and friendly, all under $20 USD.

-At Marisqueria Colochos, lunch is served from 12 pm to 4 pm, then dinner from 6 pm to 9 pm.
+At Marisqueria Colochos, lunch is served from 11 am to 3 pm, then dinner from 5:30 pm to 9 pm except on Friday when they stay open late until 12 am.

 10. Sweeties By Celia – Best dessert